 By visiting an allergy doctor, you can determine whether your allergies are non-seasonal or seasonal.
 80% of people who have seasonal allergies (also known as hay fever) start developing symptoms before they are 20 years old.
-Although most food allergies are developed during childhood, about 15% of these allergies are diagnosed in adulthood.
+Although most common food allergies are developed during childhood, about 15% of these allergies are diagnosed in adulthood.

 What is an Allergic Reaction?

-An allergic reaction describes a chain of events that is triggered by an allergen.
-When you are exposed to a certain allergen, such as pet dander, your body reacts by producing antibodies.
+An allergic reaction describes a chain of events that are triggered by an allergen.
+When you are exposed to a certain allergen, such as a pet dander, your body reacts by producing antibodies.
 These antibodies locate the allergens in your system and help to remove them.
 This causes a chemical known as histamine to be produced in the body, causing allergy symptoms.

-To most people, these substances are harmless.
-But for someone with an allergy, they can produce uncomfortable or even dangerous symptoms.
+To most people, these substances are harmless, but for someone with an allergy, they can produce uncomfortable or even dangerous symptoms.

 When Should You See an Immunologist?